Amitie10g/docker-transmission/README.md

 * ``<config path>`` and ``<watch path>`` refers to the local direcctories you want to expose.

 * Get your [Service Account Key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for your bucket, and upload to <config path>/gcsfuse-key.json. (if you're running the VM at Google Cloud, the key can be reteived as custom metadata).

+* The following directories should be created at the host-side:
+  *

 * If you're running the VM at Google Cloud,